jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Roper.md

 RacialMods: +8 Stealth in stony or icy areas
 Languages: Aklo, Undercommon
 SQ:
+SpecialAbilities:
+  Strands (Ex): >
-SpecialAbilities: Strands (Ex) A roper can extend up to six thin, sticky strands from its body at a time, launching them to a maximum range of 50 feet.
+    A roper can extend up to six thin, sticky strands from its body at a time, launching them to a maximum range of 50 feet.
 A roper's attacks with its strands resolve as ranged touch attacks.
 These strands are quite strong, but can be severed by any amount of slashing damage (a strand is AC 20).
 A creature struck by a strand is numbed and weakened by the strange material, and must make a DC 25 Fortitude save or take 1d6 points of Strength damage.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: